peterkuma/ds-format/docs/master/Python_API/index.md

 ## Python API

-The ds-format Python package provides API for reading, writing and manipulating data fies.
+The ds-format Python package provides API for reading, writing and manipulating data files.
 The library can be imported with:

 ```python
 import ds_format as ds